IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 For an explanation of each field, you should be able to mouse-over it in VSCode.
 Alternatively, you can see the schema [here](https://github.com/IsaacScript/isaacscript/blob/main/packages/isaacscript-common/src/interfaces/CustomStage.ts).

+For more information on the "roomVariantPrefix" field, see [below](#custom-stage-room-variant-prefixes).

 ## Motivation

 [StageAPI](https://github.com/Meowlala/BOIStageAPI15) is a fantastic library that spans thousands of lines of code and has some incredible innovations.
 It is created by [DeadInfinity](https://steamcommunity.com/profiles/76561198172774482/myworkshopfiles/?appid=250900) and [BudJMT](https://steamcommunity.com/profiles/76561198067029619/myworkshopfiles/?appid=250900), the two smartest people in the Isaac community.
 And it's the engine that powers [Revelations](https://steamcommunity.com/sharedfiles/filedetails/?id=1536643474) and [Fiend Folio](https://steamcommunity.com/sharedfiles/filedetails/?id=2305131709&searchtext=fiend+folio), arguably two of the best mods that have ever been created.
 However, no library is perfect.
 I wanted to try and improve on Stage API with the following goals in mind: